Grow Your Wealth

 We believe this approach could increase the risk of running out of money in your later years.
 Investors commonly underestimate their needs later in life, including how long they might need their assets to last.
 If your goals require investment growth, then you likely want to have a healthy portion of your investments in stocks because they have historically had superior long-term growth over other asset classes.

 At Fisher Investments, we believe your asset allocation shouldn’t change often.
 We think your asset allocation should likely only change if your goals or circumstances shift materially.
-For example, if you decide to retire earlier than previously expected, or need to take larger annual withdrawals than you thought, you’ll want to reassess if your asset allocation continues to suit your needs.
+For example, if you decide to retire earlier than previously expected or need to take larger annual withdrawals than you thought, you’ll want to reassess if your asset allocation continues to suit your needs.
 If not, adjust accordingly.

 A couple collaborating while using a laptop at a desk

-What Are Some Tax Considerations with Your Investment?
+What Are Some Investment Tax Considerations?

 Your strategy for producing investment income can also have a big influence on your taxes.
 Different asset types can have different tax consequences.
 For example, the interest from corporate bonds tends to be taxed at your individual income rate, but stock sales often benefit from lower capital gains rates, depending on how long you have held the security.